-SAN FRANCISCO – Tired of being treated like a number at big hospitals?
+SAN FRANCISCO, CA – Tired of being treated like a number at big hospitals?
 Mercy Hospital in San Francisco wants to change that and they think they have the answer.
 “Here at Mercy Hospital, we want to make patients feel human again, and not like a disease,” said hospital spokesman Anthony Reiters.

 “We are employing empathy robots hospital wide to actually talk to patients.”
 Most doctors and nurses just don’t have time to talk to patients anymore.
 The lack of communication and lack of empathy from providers has frustrated many patients and has led to numerous complaints.